Chorla Ghat Road Trip

 Walking on the bund that is all available to you, as hardly anyone comes there is pleasure difficult to define in words.

 Several birds can be found by the waterbody.
-Nature lovers will find this place a must visit when on Goa Holidays.
+Nature lovers will find this place a must-visit when on a holiday in the state.

 After spending an hour at this scenic lake and dam, it was time to head back home.
-We know we would keep coming back to Chorla Ghat sections for more.
+We know we would keep coming back to this ghat section for more.
 Like seasonal waterfalls during monsoon and visit to the wildlife sanctuary.

 I have also written about several Places to visit in Goa.
 Do read.